Information Systems

 1. "Networking" Activities:

 Learning to network, and learning to learn about new topics is an important part of any IS Professional's life.
 Therefore, you are going to practice that activity this semester by attending at least three external events.
 These might include the IS Mentoring Program, the IS Programming Club, the Career Services Etiquette Banquet, the Executive Leadership Institute's Lunch Series, ITS' High Performance Computing Day, Student Night Seminars sponsored by the Institute of Internal Auditors and the Information Systems Audit and Control Associations, the local Web Developers Chapter, Saint Louis Visual Basic Users Group, the XPSTL Group, the Wireless SIG or any other IS-related seminar by a campus based or local professional organization (if it is not in this list, be sure to get permission before you go).
 The base grade will be the percentage of the expected events (3) you attend.
-So, if you have attended one event, this grade is 33.3, two events, the grade is 66.7, etc. If you attend an additional event, you may get extra credit.
+So, if you have attended one event, this grade is 33.3, two events, the grade is 66.7, etc. If you attend one additional event, you may get extra credit.
 A list of campus events, including those that are eligible for networking credit, is available at http://www.umsl.edu/~sauterv/analysis/event_schedule.html.
 To get credit for attendance, you must complete the required form and have it signed by some official of the organization or the event.

-2. Term Papers
+2. Papers

-The papers must be no longer than 15 pages plus citations.
+The papers should be no longer than 15 pages plus citations.
 The papers must be typed (or word-processed), double-spaced, numbered, with one-inch margins on all sides.
 All citations must be complete references to the material.

 While the entire group generally will receive the same grade on group projects, I reserve the right to assign grades differentially to reflect substantially different levels of work being completed by members of the group.
 At the end of the semester, group members must evaluate the amount of work done by others in the group using the Group Member Evaluation Form.